-Licensees have a continuous obligation to monitor and supervise their representatives to ensure that they are adequately trained and competent to act as their credit representative and are complying with the credit legislation.
+Licensees have a continual obligation to monitor and supervise their representatives to ensure that they are adequately trained and competent to act as their credit representatives and are complying with the credit legislation.

 If for any reason the appointment becomes legally invalid after it has been made, you must cease that representative and notify us.

 Giving credit licensees information about their representatives